 That doesn’t mean you should dismiss the real risk of encountering a bear or other large animal in the wilderness.
 Be smart and do things like keep food out of your tent, hang food in a bear bag, and learn what to do if you encounter a wild animal.

 And, finally, the biggest threat to wilderness survival is pure stupidity.
 I am constantly amazed at how many people do downright dumb things – like go for a “walk” in the wilderness without basic gear like a map (seriously, you can’t rely on GPS!), water, and matches.
-And then there are all those who do stupid things like telling their kids to pet a wild bison in Yellowstone so they could get a photo.

 Man might be at the top of the food chain, and has achieved some pretty amazing things like inventing the internet.
 But, remember, in the wilderness we are nothing more than another animal.
 Abide by the rules of nature because your humanity isn’t going to save you from being killed!